osirislab/CSAW-RED-2020-Quals/misc/whack/README.md

 mole.
 By level 10 you only have 0.6 seconds to pull it off (that still should be slow enough for connections from Dubai to work.)

+We should give credit to Dan, but I want to do so in an announcement after the competition closes just in case a write-up is on the web somewhere.
+Note that I could not find any Pink Elephant Unicorn CTF write-ups online.
+The CTFs were all held in person, and not linked to CTF Time.
+So I think we should be pretty safe from cheating.

 # TODO

 Just needs to be tested once it's running in CTFd.